SkygearIO/skygear-doc/content/server/database-schema.md

 ## Reserved Tables

 Reserved tables stores all data that is not records.
 For example, user data and device data is not stored in a records table but in a reserved table.
-The schema of the reserved tables are fixed for each version, but you may need to migrate the schema of these tables when upgrading from an old version of Skygear to a new version.
+The schema of the reserved tables are fixed for each version, but you may need to migrate the schema of these tables when upgrading from an old version of Skygear Server to a new version.
 Do not manually change the schema of reserved tables.

 It is possible to manipulate data in reserved tables directly, but this is not advised as doing so may make the data inconsistent.
 Exercise cautions when modifying data in reserved tables.